nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 ## mDNS - `struct np_mdns_functions`

-The Nabto Edge platform uses mDNS for disccovery on the local network.
+The Nabto Edge platform uses mDNS for discovery on the local network.
 That is, if a client needs to find a local device on the local network.

-Some systems comes with their own mDNS service, on these systems we recommend to use the system provided mDNS service.
+Some systems come with their own mDNS service, on these systems we recommend to use the system provided mDNS service.
 If a system does not provide an mDNS service, we have a generic service which is located in the `src/modules/mdns` folder.

-The jobs of the MDNS discovery is:
+The jobs of the mDNS discovery are:

  1. Inform a client about local devices with Nabto Edge.
  2. Tell the client at which ip and port the Nabto Edge service is running on the device.

-### Requirement for Nabto Edge devices to be discovered via MDNS
+### Requirement for Nabto Edge devices to be discovered via mDNS

-1. Provide discovable Service Type Identifier of : `_nabto._upd`
+1. Provide discovable Service Type Identifier of : `_nabto._udp`
 2. Provide Text record with two key/values pairs:
     * `productid=<productId>`
     * `deviceid=<deviceId>`